DRIVER-EU/test-bed-design/doc/README.md

 Around this core functionality, additional tools are developed that facilitate the usage of this environment:
 - Administrative tools: Is everyone up-and-running, secure, and connected to the right information topics?
-- Evaluation tools: What did we observe during the trial, and what implications does this have during the After-Action Review
+- Evaluation tools: What did we observe during the Trial, and what implications does this have during the After-Action Review
 - Scenario tools: To create an interesting scenario that triggers the participants and solutions in the right way
 - Support tools: For testing and debugging, for creating your personalized test-bed environment, but also to share common data such as map layers or census data.